biosustain/potion-node/README.md

 ### Usage
 ---------
-Before you include the package, make sure you include [reflect-metadata](https://www.npmjs.com/package/reflect-metadata) and a shim for ES6/7 features if you see any complaints in the browsers you target.
+Before you use this package, make sure you include [reflect-metadata](https://www.npmjs.com/package/reflect-metadata) and a shim for ES6/7 features ([core-js](https://github.com/zloirock/core-js) has the most comprehensive collection of shims and I advise using it).

 Furthermore, this package has multiple implementations available, it can be used as:
 * [standalone](#standalone) package using [Fetch API](https://developer.mozilla.org/en/docs/Web/API/Fetch_API) (make sure to include a polyfill such as [whatwg-fetch](https://github.com/github/fetch) if you are targeting a browser that does not implement the API);